JensKanstrupLarsen/safeP4R/README.md

 running the control program, and observe how the pings only start to succeed after running the program.

+### Port forwarding management

+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/router.scala` and can be executed by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

+    sbt "runMain router"

+__Effect__: The program first establishes full connectivity between hosts, then provides a CLI for inserting network address translation rules into `s4`.
+For the purpose of this example, we assume that `h1` to `h3` are subnets part of the same local network, and `h4` is an external network with a separate address scheme.

+For this example, first start mininet (in the VM) by running

+    make test_nat

+_Then_, start the port forwarding program (to set up full connectivity).
+Now, try to use the CLI to insert a rule.
+Each rule needs an external IP and port to map to, and the corresponding internal host (which always uses an IP from `10.0.1.1` to `10.0.3.3` and listens on port `8080`).
+Add a rule for the external IP `1.1.1.1`, external port `1111`, and internal host `1`.
+Then, try to read the rule.
+You should see an output similar to

+    Ingress rules:
+    (1.1.1.1:1111) -> (10.0.1.1:8080)
+    Egress rules:
+    (10.0.1.1:8080) -> (1.1.1.1:1111)

+Let us now test that the rule behaves correctly.
+For this example, we will not use the standard `ping` command to send packets, since it does not allow us to set the values of packet header fields (such as TCP ports).
+Instead, run the following command in mininet:

+    xterm h1 h4

+This will open a small console window for hosts `h1` and `h4`.
+In the window for `h1`, run:

+    ./receive.py

+This will start a program on host `h1` which listens for TCP packets on port 8080.

+You can now use the `send.py` program in the window for `h4` to send packets to one of the other hosts.
+Try to run:

+    ./send.py 1.1.1.1 1111 "hello"

+The message should then appear in the `h1` window as a message from `10.0.4.4:8080`.

+Finally, try to swap such that you listen with `receive.py` on `h4` and send from `h1`.
+In the window for `h1`, run:

+    ./send.py 10.0.4.4 8080 "hello again"

+The window for `h4` should display the message as received from the "translated" address of `h1`, namely `1.1.1.1:1111`.

+### Load balancing

+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/loadbalancer.scala` and can be executed by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

+    sbt "runMain loadbalancer"

+__Effect__: The program manages load balancing of packets going through `s1` to `h4`.
+It will first establish full connectivity between hosts.
+Then, in intervals of 5 seconds (for a total of one minute), it will read from the CounterEntry at `s1` and modify its forwarding rules accordingly such that packets are evenly sent between `s2`, `s3` and `s4`.

+For this example, first start mininet (in the VM) by running:

+    make test_lb

+To send packets, use:

+    h1 ping h4

+To see how the packets are distributed (and counted), run the `ping` command _after_ running the control program.
+Observe how the control program counts the outgoing packets and updates the outgoing port accordingly.

 ## Creating a new scenario

 We now provide an small example to demonstrate how updating/extending a P4 configuration can cause